LDF-STUDIO/WahidLink/README.md

 ### Contact Me

-If you have any questions or suggestions regarding my Privacy Policy, do not hesitate to contact me at: questions@ldf.studio
+If you have any questions or suggestions regarding my Privacy Policy, do not hesitate to contact me at: hello@ldf.studio